adrobinoga/zk-protocol/protocol.md

 #### Conversations ####

-For long packet conversations the following notation is used:
+For packet conversations the following notation is used:

 	> "message from client to machine"
 		> "message from machine to client"